jsariasgeek/team-int-code-challenge/README.md

 ## Setup

-> This project uses Python 3.10, other python versions may work, but it is not guaranteed.
+> I am using Python 3.9, however other versions can be supported too.

 - Clone the repo.
 - cd to the folder.